mortonne/psifr/paper/paper.md

-Research on human memory has been strongly influenced by data from free recall experiments, wherein participants study a list of items (such as words) and then freely recall them in any order they wish.
+Research on human memory has been strongly influenced by data from free recall experiments, wherein participants study a list of items (such as words) and then freely recall them in any order they wish [@Murdock:1962].
 Free recall provides an extremely rich dataset that not only reflects which items were recalled but also the order in which they were recalled.
 However, analysis of free recall data is difficult, as many different influences